 The older and smarter hens will be at the top of the ladder along with the ‘alpha’ rooster.
 His favorite ladies will not be too far behind in the social order.

-The alpha male has the responsibility of caring for the flock and providing security and food, he also gets the benefits too – best food, best perches and the pick of the girls.
+The alpha male has the responsibility of caring for the flock and providing security and food, he also gets the benefits too – the best food, best perches, and the pick of the girls.

 If you need to learn more read, what the pecking order is and how to avoid problems in your flock.

 Benefit 2: Flock Behavior

 A flock with a rooster seems to be more cohesive, peaceful, and focused.
 A good rooster actually works quite hard if you stop and watch him for a while.

 He will escort a hen or hens to a good feeding spot and stand guard while they feed.
 He is also watching those independent ladies to make sure they don’t get into trouble!

 He guards them against all sorts of predations and dangers, including other roosters!